IkramKhan6431/todo-app/README.md

 * `Remove` item
 * `Mark` item as done/undone

+Note: Currently the items are being stored in the browser's local storage rather than on the server.

 ## Demo & Example

 You can find the live demo of the app [here](http://todolist-app-demo.herokuapp.com)